 Three MonkiesBarnaby Jaco Skinner / Nikon D4 / 70 - 200 f2.8

 For 3 hours we talk Sabah as our minibus gallops through the northern stretches of Borneo.
 We pass small fires literally erupting from thin air, fishermen wading through knee deep mud in low rivers, the bone-dry rain forest endlessly searching for a cool drink.
 Smoke billows from tree tops in dense plumes, vortices twisting skyward, their tails emanating from the depths of the dense, parched jungle.

-A dinner of chicken, rice and vegetables washed down with a cold Tiger beer finishes an eventful day on the outskirts of a noisy jungle.
-Crickets compete with Geckos, the silent night air interrupted by a chorus of chirps and clicks.
-The lackadaisical dripping of water from leaf to leaf form the core of the jungle’s soundtrack.
-Layered together with deep croaks, exotic grunts and the occasional guttural roar, the lower levels of the spectrum are offset by the hi-hat chirps and melodic caws of the upper, all blending together at dusk for a crescendo worthy of a standing ovation.
+Morning arrives with the lackadaisical dripping of water from leaf to leaf, a symphonic core of the jungle’s soundtrack.
+Layered together with deep croaks, exotic grunts, and the occasional guttural roar, the lower levels of the harmony are offset by the hi-hat chirps and melodic caws of the upper, all blending together at dawn for a crescendo worthy of a standing ovation.